NSS-Data-Analytics-Cohort-2/NSS-Data-Analytics-Cohort-2.github.io/README.md

 Pictures with a **1** in the name will be shown on the main page (professional pictures).
 Pictures with a **2** in the name will be shown in the modal when a user clicks "More!" (non-professional / funny).

-It is important to make sure that the _orient_ of the pictures are accurate!
+It is important to make sure that the _orientation_ of the pictures are accurate!
 No pictures should be rotated.

 Next, open [this notebook](utilities/Resizing%20Images.ipynb) with [Anaconda Navigator](https://www.anaconda.com/products/individual).